Organ and tissue donation and transplantation

 At any one time, due to a shortage of organs, more than 500 people in Scotland are waiting for an organ to become available to give them the transplant they desperately need.

-Organ donation can greatly enhance or save lives.
+Organ and tissue donation can greatly enhance or save lives.
 Over 50% of the Scottish population have joined the NHS Organ Donor Register.
-However people are still dying every day waiting on a transplant and the more people that join the Organ Donor Register, the more lives that can be saved.
+However people are still dying every day waiting on a transplant and the more people that record their donation decision on the NHS Organ Donor Register, the more lives that can be saved.

 Our aim is to increase organ donation and transplantation rates in Scotland and to ensure that as many people in Scotland receive the life-saving or life-changing transplants that they need.